fingent-corp/gateway-opencart-mastercard-module/README.md

 ## Compatibility

-Plugin version 1.2.0 has been tested for compatibility only with OpenCart version 3.
+Note: Plugin version 1.2.1 has been tested for compatibility only with OpenCart version 3.
+The supported features in this version include: Card Payments, Capture Payments, Full Refunds, and Partial Refunds.

 ##  Mastercard Payment Module Features